pcanterini/pcanterini/README.md

 #### 🔍 Passion for User Experience

 I've always been passionate about clean, efficient, and user-friendly design.
-Over the years, I've honed my skills in a myriad of front-end technologies, frameworks, and libraries, always with the end-user in mind.
+Over the years, I've refined my skills in multiple front-end technologies, frameworks, and libraries, always with the end-user in mind.

 #### 🍎 Venturing into iOS Development